Harpers Ferry, West Virginia: Island Park Resort and Amusement Park

-To increase ridership, the Baltimore & Ohio Railroad built a park in 1879 called Island Park Resort and Amusement Park on Byrne Island in the Potomac, which the railroad bought and built a footbridge to reach it.
-One had to pay 5¢ ($5 in 2021 value) to cross and enter, after which rides and other activities were free..
-It was a site for outings and church picnics, and suitable also for holding political rallies by the railroad as a perk for its employees.
-(See also Relay, Maryland.)
-A list of events held there would be long, but as examples there was a reunion of 4,000 Odd Fellows in 1880 and a "Grand Tri-State Democratic Mass Meeting" 1892.
+To increase ridership, the B&O in 1879 built Island Park Resort and Amusement Park on Byrne Island in the Potomac, which the railroad bought and built a footbridge to reach it.
+One had to pay 5¢ ($5 in 2021 value) to cross and enter, after which rides and other activities were free.
+Access to the park was also a benefit for B&O employees, as it had done in Relay, Maryland.
+Among the many events held there were a reunion of 4,000 Odd Fellows in 1880 and a "Grand Tri-State Democratic Mass Meeting" 1892.

+Thomas Wentworth Higginson, one of the Secret Six who assisted John Brown, chose Harpers Ferry for his honeymoon.

 The park was large enough that parades could be held.
 There were a steam-powered ferris wheel and carousel, a midway, a pavilion for dancing or roller skating, swings, a merry-go-round, and a bandstand.
 Visitors could also play croquet, tennis, rent boats, fish, or wade in the river.
 Later there were baseball games.
-Blacks and whites attended on different days.In 1883, there were an estimated 100,000 visitors.
+Blacks and whites attended on different days.
+In 1883, there were an estimated 100,000 visitors.
 There were six special trains to Harpers Ferry from various points.

-For three decades the park operated but was closed in 1909 after many flood repairs.
-However, the B & O kept the park open even after that for picnicking.
+The amusement park was kept open despite periodic flooding and repairs until 1909.
+The B&O kept the site open after that for picnicking.

 The bandstand, the only surviving structure, has been moved twice.
 At the park's closing, it was moved to Arsenal Square (the current location of John Brown's Fort), then later to the park at Washington and Gilmore Streets.
 It is referred to as The Bandstand or the Town Gazebo, and many civic, cultural, and recreational activities take place there.

-The bridge was destroyed by flooding in 1896, and a rebuilt bridge in 1924.
-Remaining structures on the island were destroyed by flooding in 1942.
+The bridge was destroyed by flooding in 1896, as was a replacement bridge in 1924.
+The remaining structures on the island were destroyed in a 1942 flood.

 20th century

 2nd Niagara Movement Conference

-On August 15, 1906, Black author and scholar W. E. B. Du Bois led the first meeting on American soil of the newly-founded Niagara Movement – so-named because it had initially met in Fort Erie, Ontario, Canada on the Niagara River – on the campus of Storer College, a primarily Black college that operated until 1955.
+On August 15, 1906, Black author and scholar W. E. B. Du Bois led the first meeting on American soil of the new Niagara Movement.
+Named after the site of its initial meeting in Fort Erie, Ontario, Canada on the Niagara River, the movement met on the campus of Storer College, a primarily Black college that operated until 1955.
 (After it closed, the campus became part of Harpers Ferry National Historical Park.)
-The three-day gathering, which was held to work for civil rights for African Americans, was later described by DuBois as "one of the greatest meetings that American Negroes ever held" Attendees of the 1906 meeting walked from Storer College to the farm of the Murphy family, the location at the time of John Brown's historic "fort," the armory's firehouse.
-As a direct result, the fort was soon moved to the Storer campus, where it became the college's central icon.
+The three-day gathering, which was held to work for civil rights for African Americans, was later described by DuBois as "one of the greatest meetings that American Negroes ever held".
+Attendees walked from Storer College to the farm of the Murphy family, the location at the time of John Brown's historic "fort," the armory's firehouse.
+As a result, the fort was soon moved to the Storer campus, where it became the college's central icon.
 After the college closed in 1955, the National Park Service moved it back to as close as possible to its original location.